transformrs/trv/README.md

 ## Google

-My favourite text-to-speech engine is the one from Google.
 An okay text-to-speech engine is the one from Google.
 It sounds very natural, but new voices like `en-US-Chirp3-HD-Orus` sometimes adds random sounds or noises.
 Overall, I think Kokoro is the better option for now.